You can grab a cup of tea and sit down for the long version or click this link Curriculum Vitae and cut to the chase.)

 Working with foster youth for so many years I also saw a consistent sense of grief and loss within each of these children regardless of their mental health diagnosis.
 Following the profound loss and impact of grief after my grandmother died it seemed working with grief and loss was my path and it brought me to the Association of Death Educators and Counselors to study and become certified as a thanatologist (CT), a grief counselor, consultant and teacher.
 I began work as a grief counselor and educator in my community in 2004.

 It became clear early on that my community and my clients needed more than what my current scope of practice as a grief counselor allowed so I returned to graduate school at St. Catherine University/University of St. Thomas’ master of clinical social work program (MSW).
-I am licensed as a graduate social worker (LGSW) and am receiving supervision toward a Licensed Independent Clinical Social Worker (2018).
+I am a Minnesota Licensed Independent Clinical Social Worker available for diagnostic assessments and mental health treatment for couples, adults, adolescents and children ages five and up.

-After getting my LGSW I became certified in Trauma Studies through the University of Minnesota, Adoption Competency with the Center for Adoption Support and Education, Permanency and Adoption Competency Certification through the Center for Advanced Studies in Child Welfare, Eye Movement Desensitization Reprocessing (EMDR) through EMDRIA to enhance my counseling skills further.
+I am certified in Trauma Studies through the University of Minnesota, Adoption Competency with the Center for Adoption Support and Education, Permanency and Adoption Competency Certification through the Center for Advanced Studies in Child Welfare, Eye Movement Desensitization Reprocessing (EMDR) through EMDRIA to enhance my counseling skills further.

 To support my life-long love of learning, (for myself and others) in 2017 I began as adjunct faculty at Fond du Lac Tribal and Community College teaching law enforcement, nursing and human services students about Death, Dying and Bereavement.
 Fond du Lac was where I began my college studies decades ago, it is so good to come back ‘home’ and teach.
 My very dear friend and fellow thanatologist willed me this class after she succumbed to ALS.
 Her and I traveled together, taught together, facilitated grief groups together, even wrote a book together.
 After hearing from so many of our group participants how hard it is to be grieving and hear some of the hurtful things people say to you when you are grieving we self-published Words that Hurt the Bereaved.